SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/signl4.md

 Scheduled searches are saved searches that run automatically at specified intervals.
 When a scheduled search is configured to send an alert, it can be sent to another tool using a webhook connection.

-To set up a scheduled search for a webhook connection follow the steps in the [Schedule Searches for Webhook Connections](schedule-searches-webhook-connections.md) document.
+To set up a scheduled search for a webhook connection follow the steps in [Schedule Searches for Webhook Connections](/docs/alerts/webhook-connections/schedule-searches-webhook-connections).